gohugoio/hugo/content/en/methods/page/PlainWords.md

 The `PlainWords` method on a `Page` object calls the [`Plain`] method, then uses Go's [`strings.Fields`] function to split the result into words.

 {{% note %}}
-_Fields splits the string s around each instance of one or more consecutive white space characters, as defined by [`unicode.IsSpace`], returning a slice of substrings of s or an empty slice if s contains only white space._
+_Fields splits the string s around each instance of one or more consecutive whitespace characters, as defined by [`unicode.IsSpace`], returning a slice of substrings of s or an empty slice if s contains only whitespace._

 [`unicode.IsSpace`]: https://pkg.go.dev/unicode#IsSpace
 {{% /note %}}